A Place to Relax & Enjoy:

 the BraeBurn Inn

-With the hills of the Qu’Appelle Valley to the south and east of it, and trees, grass and bushes all around it, the BraeBurn Inn feels like it’s out of town.
-Yet it is within the boundaries of the Town of Fort Qu’Appelle, and within minutes of all four lakes, two wonderful golf courses and a ski hill, plus the downtown area of Fort Qu’Appelle.
+With hills of the Qu’Appelle Valley to the south and east of it, and trees, grass and bushes surrounding it, the BraeBurn Inn feels like a small piece of paradise.
+It is just within the boundaries of the Town of Fort Qu’Appelle, and within minutes of all four lakes, two wonderful golf courses and a ski hill, plus the downtown area of Fort Qu’Appelle.

 The BraeBurn Inn was built as the Valley Trails Motel in 1956.
 The name was changed to the BraeBurn Inn in 1998 by the previous owners.
 It was renovated in the 90’s and has been completely redecorated since 1999.
 Renovations continue to date, including two rooms made wheelchair accessible in 2009-10 with permanent outdoor ramps added in 2011.
 All the beds and bedding have been renewed, as well as all of the furnishings.

 Geothermal heating and cooling, and solar preheating of the domestic hot water were added in the fall of 2008.
 The preheating hot water system was taken off-line in late 2021.
 An Exercise Room was completed and opened to guests in 2011.
 The Office was moved to what had been Room 13 and completed in 2012.
 Renovations to our singles, Rooms 13, 14 and 15 were completed by 2016.
 During the Winter of 2021-22, we began updating Room 16 for longer-term stays.
 It should be ready by the end of March 2022.

 Beverly & Pieter van der Breggen took over the corporation 624035 Saskatchewan Ltd. which operates the motel as the BraeBurn Inn in July of 1999 (taking over mid-season proved a real ‘baptism by fire’ with a steep learning curve).
 They have continued to operate it as the BraeBurn Inn.
 Their eldest son, Ab, is also a shareholder of the corporation and works full-time for the motel.